 Builds interpersonal relationships

 Knitting a great reason to expand your social circle by finding local groups to join.
 Surrounding yourself with fellow knitters in the community encourages you to make a hobby a social medium.
-It can be an enriching experience and mentally healthy way to build friendships.
+It can be an enriching experience and a mentally healthy way to build friendships.